cedrosdev/winnetoujs/README.md

 npm i winnetoujs
 ```

+If you are creating a new project and node_modules folder and wbr.js don't show up, run `npm init -y` and try again.

 You can add WinnetouJs to an existing project.
-To do this, copy the updated wbr to your main folder from "node_modules / winnetoujs".
 To start a new project use winnetou scaffolding with the command below:

 ```
 node ./node_modules/winnetoujs/build